rweigel/phys260/Lenzs_Law/Lenzs_Law.md

    \else
    \fi

-3. What is the direction of induced current in the loop that is consistent with the induced magnetic field found in part 1?
+3. What is the direction of the induced current in the loop that is consistent with the induced magnetic field found in part 1?

    \ifsolutions
    {\bf Answer}: Clockwise